keshavmahale005/DevSecOps-Pipeline-for-Building-and-Securing-E-commerce-Applications/README.md

-🚀 Project Overview

-In this project, I designed and implemented a complete end-to-end DevSecOps pipeline to understand how modern software delivery works in real-world environments.
-Instead of just focusing on CI/CD, I made sure to include security at every stage of the pipeline, following DevSecOps principles.

-To make this project practical and relatable, I used a sample e-commerce application (similar to platforms like Flipkart) and built a pipeline around it that handles everything from code integration to deployment and monitoring.

-The idea behind this project was not just to automate builds and deployments, but to ensure that the application remains secure, reliable, and production-ready throughout its lifecycle.

 # DevSecOps Pipeline for E-commerce Applications

 > End-to-end secure CI/CD pipeline integrating automated security scanning, container orchestration, and full-stack observability — achieving **60% faster deployments** and **99.9% uptime** in production.